-No Signature - Task assigned to Charles Hamilton was completed by assistant Lynda Shykora то: Chair and Directors File No: 6140 70 16 SUBJECT: Bristow Road Boat Launch - Crown Foreshore Tenure Application DESCRIPTION: Report from Ryan Nitchie, Communi January 2, 2019.
-Renewal of Licence foreshore on Shuswap Lake at Briste e of Occupation for 0.11 hectares of RECOMMENDATION #1: that unsurveyed Crown foreshore be and fronting on Bristow Road within West of the Sixth Meridian, Kamloo r term over the land described as all ing part of the bed of Shuswap Lake
+No Signature - Task assigned to Charles Hamilton was completed by assistant Lynda Shykora

-The CSRD currently holds a Licence of Occupation (LoO) over a portion of the Crown foreshore of Shuswap Lake directly in front of Bristow Road in Electoral Area F. The ten year licence expired in 2018 and a renewal is required.
+TO: Chair and Directors File No: 6140 70 16 SUBJECT: Bristow Road Boat Launch - Crown Foreshore Tenure Application DESCRIPTION: Report from Ryan Nitchie, Community Services Team Leader, dated January 2, 2019.
+Renewal of Licence of Occupation for 0.11 hectares of foreshore on Shuswap Lake at Bristow Road in Electoral Area F. RECOMMENDATION #1: THAT: the Board empower the authorized signatories to acquire a Licence of Occupation for a ten year term over the land described as all that unsurveyed Crown foreshore being part of the bed of Shuswap Lake and fronting on Bristow Road within Section 9, Township 23, Range 10, West of the Sixth Meridian, Kamloops Division Yale District, Plan 4002, containing .11 hectares, more or less, for community beach and swimming area purposes.
+SHORT SUMMARY: The CSRD currently holds a Licence of Occupation (LoO) over a portion of the Crown foreshore of Shuswap Lake directly in front of Bristow Road in Electoral Area F. The ten year licence expired in 2018 and a renewal is required.
 Maintaining the current foreshore licence in front of Bristow Road will complement existing planning for the proposed boat launch.
 As part of the renewal process, a resolution from the Board must be submitted with the renewal application document which confirms the Board's support of the foreshore tenure.